Physical topology#

 The following is the physical connection diagram with some cables omitted for brevity.
-It includes some examples of switch models for dual links to each server.
-It also includes the MetalSoft Agent and Controller.
-Note that the controller can be replicated to another site for redundancy.
+It includes a few examples of switch models for dual links to each server.
+It also includes the MetalSoft Site Controller and Global Controller.
+Note that the Global Controller can be replicated to another site for redundancy.

 During server registration the system will detect the server-to-switch topology and so there is no need to follow a specific pattern although it is of course recommended to be consistent with cabling for identical servers.